levsero/test_embed/doc/gtm.md

 ## Google Tag Manager support

 Zendesk has two versions of the Web Widget snippet.
-You can use either the original or new snippet with [Google Tag Manager][gtm-link] (GTM).
+You can use either the legacy or new snippet with [Google Tag Manager][gtm-link] (GTM).

 If you're setting up the Web Widget with GTM for the first time, we recommend using the new snippet and following the procedure outlined below.